 Every Istanbul sightseeing tour has this place on their itinerary and rightfully so.
 It is a truly mysterious and unusual thing to do.
 You won’t find anything like that anywhere else in the world.
 And seeing it will not leave you indifferent.
 When we went, we met some of our friends who were visiting Istanbul with kids.
 Even their little ones enjoyed this trip.

 The ticket price is 20 lira and the cistern is open daily from 9 am to 5:30 pm.
 I recommend taking the first tour since it is less crowded.
 The museum pass card is not valid here.

 Among all the mosques in Istanbul, I would recommend going to only a few.
 And one of them would be definitely Suleymaniye Camii (mosque.)
 It is the largest and, as some people say, the most beautiful mosque in the entire city.
 For me personally, this mosque became a favorite one.

-You can find it in Old Town, in the Vefa neighborhood on the third city hill.
+You can find it in the Old City of Istanbul, in the Vefa neighborhood on third city hill.
 The territory of the Suleymaniye Mosque is huge and you would probably need a few hours to explore everything.
 It feels more like visiting a smaller town inside of a huge city.
 Besides the Mosque, you can also find on the same territory a hammam, religious school, library, and observatory.

 Behind the mosque, there is a cemetery and two mausoleums: with Suleiman the Magnificent and his beloved wife Roksolana.